pelias/documentation/structured-geocoding.md

 ### postalcode

-[Postal codes](https://whosonfirst.mapzen.com/spelunker/placetypes/postalcode/) are used to aid in sorting mail with the format dictated by an administrative division (almost always countries).
-Among other reasons, postal codes are unique within a country so they're useful in geocoding as a shorthand for a fairly granular geographical location.
+[Postal codes](https://whosonfirst.mapzen.com/spelunker/placetypes/postalcode/) are used to aid in sorting mail with the format dictated by an administrative division, which is almost always countries.
+Among other reasons, postal codes are unique within a country so they are useful in geocoding as a shorthand for a fairly granular geographical location.

 _Examples_